GrahamDeprecated/CMS-Core/src/GrahamCampbell/CMSCore/Seeds/page-about.md

 ## Setting Up Themes

-Bootstrap CMS also ships with 13 themes from [Bootswatch](http://bootswatch.com/2).
+Bootstrap CMS also ships with 13 themes, 11 from [Bootswatch](http://bootswatch.com/2).

 1. You can set your theme in `app/config/theme.php`.
 2. You can also set your nav bar style in `app/config/theme.php`.